 - Based at the University of California in Berkeley, the Greater Good Science Center studies the psychology, sociology, and neuroscience of well-being and teaches skills that foster a thriving, resilient, and compassionate society.

-- The Pennsylvania Humanities Council (PHC) has partnered with Philadelphia poet laureate Trapeta B. Mayson on a mission to help spread kindness.
-Through the PA Kindness Poem Project, residents are invited to share messages on social media that promote healing, generosity, reconciliation and peace.
+- The Pennsylvania Humanities Council (PHC) partnered with Philadelphia poet laureate Trapeta B. Mayson on a mission to help spread kindness.
+Through the PA Kindness Poem Project, residents were invited to share messages on social media that promote healing, generosity, reconciliation and peace.
+Here is an amazing crowd-sourced poem that came out of the PHC’s project.
+Hopefully the words will inspire visuals in your mind that you will want to use to create your Kindness Hexagons this year.
+Or perhaps you and your students will be inspired to write your own poem or essay from which students can picture visuals for the Kindness Hexagons they will create.

 - The Kindness Cloud is working to spark a Global Kindness Movement.